 - Epsom Salts – I always use non-scented, non-medicated.

-- Soap Colors (recommended) or Gel Food Coloring
+- Soap Colors or Mica Powder (recommended) or Gel Food Coloring

 - Sweet Almond Oil (or any moisturizing oil)